croservices/cro/docs/reference/cro-http-router.md

 * `Cro::HTTP::BodyParser::BlobFallback` - used as a last resort and will match any message; uses `body-blob`

-Cro can be extended with further body parsers, which whould implement the `Cro::HTTP::BodyParser` role.
+Cro can be extended with further body parsers, which would implement the `Cro::HTTP::BodyParser` role.
 These can be added globally by passing them when setting up `Cro::HTTP::Server`.
 They can also be applied within the scope of a `route` block: